percona/pg_tde/documentation/docs/architecture/encryption-architecture.md

 `pg_tde` currently uses the following encryption algorithms:

-* `AES-128-CBC` for encrypting database files; encrypted with internal keys.
+* `AES-128-CBC` for encrypting database files; encrypted with internal keys
-* `AES-128-CTR` for WAL encryption; encrypted with internal keys.
+* `AES-128-CTR` for WAL encryption; encrypted with internal keys
-* `AES-128-GCM` for encrypting internal keys; encrypted with the principal key.
+* `AES-128-GCM` for encrypting internal keys; encrypted with the principal key

 ## Encryption workflow